 Raise your hand if you have a waffle iron.

 Okay, on to a real question.
 What is your favorite part about spinach waffles?

 I understand that having a waffle iron is like, super domesticated.
 And that even if you have one, you maybe have never used it.
 We got one for our wedding, and I don’t think I took the plastic off until 8–10 months into the marriage.
 But once I did, I regretted not getting it out sooner.
 I mean, waffles are delicious.
 And did you know you can also cook muffin batter in them?
 I’ve done it.
 You can also put scrambled eggs in them.
 I’ve not yet done it, but Lindsay has.

 While not all waffle recipes are the healthiest foods you can eat, there are certainly exceptions like these whole wheat applesauce waffles.
 Or today’s featured recipe, spinach protein waffles!

 This batter couldn’t be easier to put together.
-All you gotta do is blend up spinach, oats, Greek yogurt, and egg and some stevia and you have yourself a real treat.
+All you gotta do is blend up spinach, oats, non-dairy or Greek yogurt, an egg and some stevia and you have yourself a real treat.
 Plus, you can’t really ever complain about a recipe that hides veggies!

 Time to grab a fork and dive in!Print